aridjayarecipes/cutesrecipes.web.app/content/post/1813-easiest-way-to-make-speedy-strawberry-banana-blueberry-cheesecake-fruit-salad.md

 ##### Instructions to make Strawberry Banana blueberry Cheesecake Fruit Salad:

 1. Mix together in a big bowl the cool whip, pudding powders, and yogurt.
 Tip: If you like your graham crackers soft add some small to medium size crushed different size pieces now and stir in.
 I personally love them soft, tastes better kind of mushed in the salad.
 Lol
 1. Wash and slice strawberries, add to mixture.
 Stir it all up.
-Also, if you&#39;re adding any of the &#34;OPTIONAL&#34; items, add them now too.
+Also, if you&#39;re adding any of the "OPTIONAL" items, add them now too.
 1. Now the BANANAS.
 You can add them now, and use the lemon juice method so they don&#39;t turn brown, OR you can add them fresh into the salad, and mix in once you&#39;re ready to serve.
 I also add some more crushed graham crackers sprinkled on top, and any leftover fruits just to decorate.
 1. You can also use this as a dip, and just dunk in with some graham crackers.
 If you don&#39;t want to put them inside the salad.
 But it tastes sooooo much better mixed in.
 But also is just as good double dunked with graham crackers.🌝
 1.